tlricherson/dataacademy/4-Visualization Literacy.md

 * [The Graphic Continuum](https://policyviz.com/2014/09/09/graphic-continuum/) by Jon Schwabish
 * [The Data Visualization Checklist](http://annkemery.com/wp-content/uploads/2016/10/DataVizChecklist_May2016.pdf) by Ann K. Emery and Stephanie Evergreen

+## Reminders ##
+The same data set can look very different depending upon which chart you choose.
+Visit [visualizing distributions](http://www.darkhorseanalytics.com/blog/visualizing-distributions-30) for some examples, but there is additional background on how the [same stats can lead to different graphs](https://www.autodeskresearch.com/publications/samestats).

 ## Literature review ##
 Bartram, L., Patra, A., & Stone, M. (2017, May).
 [Affective Color in Visualization](https://research.tableau.com/sites/default/files/Affective%20Color%20CHI%202017.pdf).
 In Proceedings of the 2017 CHI Conference on Human Factors in Computing Systems (pp. 1364-1374).
 ACM.